 Salih acknowledged that Arendt travelled to Jerusalem to cover the trial as "as a mental treatment: form the pains that had tormented me for being a Zionist Jew who turned her back on Zionism and Germany."
 Indeed, during her time in Israel, she felt uneasy both inside and outside the court: Israeli militarism and nationalism revived her apprehensions which, as we shall see below, she had first voiced between the end of the Holocaust and the creation of the state of Israel.
 The author of Season of Migration to the North was particularly shaken by "the dreadful frankness" with which Arendt dissected what she called "darkest chapter of this whole dark affair," namely the collaboration of Jewish representatives in the deportations and the fact that Jewish prisoners themselves submitted to carrying out executions in the concentration camps.

-empathy, what outrageous feats of Holocaust denial did subsequent
+period of empathy, what outrageous feats of Holocaust denial did

 The latter part of the book (probably written by Webman) seeks to argue that whatever evil rhetoric Arabs spewed at the time of the trial, the current coterie of Arab intellectuals who talk of the need to recognize the Holocaust in order to achieve reconciliation and equal rights between Israelis and Palestinians is far more pernicious: